 - II.
-At the 3A level, one wildcard berth will be awarded to each of the top three ranked zones. - III.
-If any zone has only one team at the 3A classification, they must be prepared to host a challenge from the fourth ranked zone for their representative spot at provincials.
-If required, this challenge shall - a.
-Be issued from Zone Secretary (or designate) to Zone Secretary (or designate) with a cc to the ASAA office no later than 4 pm on the day the final rankings are released.
-If the final rankings are successfully appealed and a new zone becomes the fourth ranked zone, that zone must issue the challenge (if desired) no later than 4 pm on the day the final rankings are posted reflecting the outcome of an appeal - b.
-Be played on the Monday following the zone competition.

-D. 4A Competition for Boys and Girls
+At the 3A level, one wildcard berth will be awarded to each of the top three ranked zones. - ranked zone for their representative spot at provincials.
+If required, this challenge shall - on the day the final rankings are posted reflecting the outcome of an appeal - b.
+Be played on the Monday following the zone competition. - D. 4A Competition for Boys and Girls - girls shall be as follows: